A Context refers to the state of an application, and it presents specific actions a user can take to accomplish a use case on the system.

 - Opening up of a calendar control when you click in date field

-Note: It is important that you do not create multiple Contexts in places, where actually what is needed is multiple Views.
+Note: It is important that you do not create multiple Contexts in such situations.
+Functionally all these Views are related for the page functionality.

-Notice that clicking or hovering on the fields in green border results in new elements presented on the screen, necessitating new View.
+Notice that clicking or hovering on the fields in the green border results in new elements presented on the screen, necessitating a new View.

 Note: New view will be required ONLY if your action logic needs to perform any interaction with the elements that the view will bring.

-Note: Changes in display information or data does not require new view.
-For example, when you are looking at Flight Search Results page, you may see different data every time.
-This does not require capturing new view.
+Note: You do not need to capture multiple Views just to with data difference on pages.
+For example, when you are looking at the Flight Search Results page, you may see different data every time.
+This does not require capturing a new view.